 - An identity check

 - A barred list check

-- An enhanced DBS check
+- \cdot An enhanced DBS check

 - A prohibition from teaching check

-- A check of professional qualifications, where required
+- · A check of professional qualifications, where required

-- A check to determine the individual's right to work in the UK
+- · A check to determine the individual's right to work in the UK

-- Additional checks for those who have lived or worked outside of the UK
+- · Additional checks for those who have lived or worked outside of the UK

-For agency and third-party supply staff, the school will also record whether written confirmation from the employment business supplying the member of staff has been received which indicates that all the necessary checks have been conducted and the date that confirmation was received.
+For agency and third-party supply staff, the school will also record whether written confirmation from the employment business supplying the member of staff has been received which indicates that all the necessary checks have been conducted (i.e. all the same checks the school would perform on any individual working in the school or who will be providing education on the school's behalf, including through online delivery) and the date that confirmation was received.